openrocket/openrocket/docs/source/user_guide/advanced_rocket_design.rst

   - **the chord root midpoint** – the tab position is the distance from the fin chord root midpoint to the fin tab midpoint.
   - **the chord root trailing edge** – the tab position is the distance from the fin chord root trailing edge to the fin tab trailing edge.

-*OpenRocket* will automatically calculate fin tab dimensions, within the following constraints:
+OpenRocket will automatically calculate fin tab dimensions, within the following constraints:

 - If there are no centering rings beneath a fin, the trailing edge of the fin tab is the fin chord trailing edge and the leading edge of the fin tab is the fin chord leading edge.
 - If only one centering ring is beneath a fin, the trailing edge of the fin tab is the fin chord trailing edge and the leading edge of the fin tab is the trailing edge of the centering ring.
 - If two centering rings are beneath a fin, the trailing edge of the fin tab is the leading edge of the trailing centering ring and the leading edge of the fin tab is the trailing edge of the leading centering ring.
-- If more than two centering rings are beneath a fin, referring to the centering rings in order from the trailing edge to the leading edge of the fin chord, the trailing edge of the fin tab is the leading edge of the first centering ring and the fin tab leading edge is the trailing edge of the second centering ring. *OpenRocket* supports only one fin tab on each fin.
+- If more than two centering rings are beneath a fin, referring to the centering rings in order from the trailing edge to the leading edge of the fin chord, the trailing edge of the fin tab is the leading edge of the first centering ring and the fin tab leading edge is the trailing edge of the second centering ring.
+OpenRocket supports only one fin tab on each fin.

 Converting a simple rocket to through-the-wall design:

-1. At the *OpenRocket* **main window**, left-click the **File** menu, then left-click **Open example design** in the drop-down menu.
+1. At the OpenRocket **main window**, left-click the :menuselection:`File` menu, then left-click :menuselection:`Open example design` in the drop-down menu.
-2. In the pop-up **Open example design** box, left-click the "*A simple model rocket*" selection, then left-click the **Open** button.
+2. In the pop-up :menuselection:`Open example design` box, left-click the "*A simple model rocket*" selection, then left-click the :guilabel:`Open` button.
-3. In the **Rocket design** view, double left-click the **Trapezoidal fin set** component.
+3. In the **Rocket design** view, double left-click the :guilabel:`Trapezoidal fin set` component.
-4. Left-click the **Fin tabs** tab.
+4. Left-click the :guilabel:`Fin tabs` tab.
-5. Left-click the **Calculate automatically** button.
+5. Left-click the :guilabel:`Calculate automatically` button.

 And, a through-the-wall fin tab is automatically created between the two motor mount centering rings.